 Tailored to perfection

-“This is very exciting for us, as it’s the first time we’re putting the design in the customer’s hands,” explains OKA co-founder Sue Jones on the eve of the launch of OKA’s first made-to-order sofa collection, Tailored by OKA.
-The collection is comprised of four classic styles, one footstool, three fabric options and 18 colours, so no two pieces ever need look the same.
+“It’s very exciting for us, as it’s the first time we’re putting the design in the customer’s hands,” explains OKA Co-Founder Sue Jones when asked about OKA’s first made-to-order sofa collection, Tailored by OKA.
+The collection comprises four classic styles, one footstool, three fabric options and 18 colours, so no two pieces ever need look the same.

 “We’ve always been known for creating modern heirlooms, so it was important that the sofas be exceptionally well-made so they could be loved and passed down for generations,” explains Sue.
 “Of course, the key to longevity is quality; they really needed to be as good on the inside as they look on the outside.”

 As simple as the brief sounds, it took many years to find the perfect sofa maker to help bring the vision to life.

 We really wanted the sofas to be made by hand, using traditional methods.
 And since OKA started out as a small English brand, with a love for beautifully made pieces, we wanted to collaborate with a company with the same background and ethos.Sue Jones

 The family-run business eventually chosen is staffed by some of the most passionate and skilled craftsmen in the business, who have been hand-making sofas for years.
 Every step of the process happens in the father-son duo’s workshop, a creative hub nestled in the English countryside; a light, open space, with tools, benches and vast windows that let the scent of freshly cut wood mingle with country air.

 To ensure quality and ownership, a sole maker – with in-depth knowledge of everything from furniture construction to fabric upholstery – is responsible for making an entire sofa, a process known in the industry as “frame to finish”.
 The antithesis of a production line.